fam007e/Complex_DWM_SLock/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [license](LICENSE).

 ## Acknowledgments

-I would like to thank the following projects and resources that inspired and aided in the development of `Complex_DWM_SLock`:

-- [slock](https://tools.suckless.org/slock/) - The simple X screen locker that served as the base and inspiration for this project.
-- [dwm](https://dwm.suckless.org/) - The dynamic window manager that seamlessly integrates with `slock`.
-- [X11](https://www.x.org/wiki/) - The X Window System that provides the underlying graphical environment.
-- [MIT License](LICENSE) - For the open-source licensing model.
+Thanks to the slock, dwm, and X11 projects for inspiration and foundational work in this area.
 Special thanks to the open-source community for their invaluable contributions and support.